capacitor-community/electron/README.md

 </p>

 <p align="center">
-Capacitor community support for the Electron platform.
+Bring your Capacitor ⚡ apps to the desktop with Electron! 🖥
 </p>
 <p align="center">
   <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->